niteshpolicy29/game/README.md

 A Halloween-themed 2D platformer game built with Phaser 3 featuring a unique triple-form transformation system.
 Control a candy ball character that can transform into marshmallow and jelly forms, each with distinct physics.
 Navigate through haunted landscapes with water crossings, avoid cursed bats, and collect your candy before the night ends!

-**Current Status**: 4 levels complete with infinite looping, full audio system, pause menu, tutorial scene, and options menu.
+**Current Status**: Production-ready with 4 complete levels, infinite looping progression, full audio system with volume controls, pause menu, interactive tutorial, options menu, and form-specific death animations.

 ## Features